 Blu Jaz Café

-If the both of you are jazz junkies, this establishment is certainly up your alley.
-On certain dates, you can find hip-hop and bass acts setting this spot ablaze.
-But more frequently, to the delight of jazz connoisseurs, the ground floor hosts free-flowing jazz bands that are open to improv, churning out choons as smooth as audial butter.
+If you’re jazz junkies, you need to know about Blu Jaz, one of Singapore’s live music gems.
+Blu Jaz spices things up with find hip-hop and bass acts setting this spot ablaze, but more frequently, the ground floor hosts free-flowing jazz bands that are open to improv, churning out tunes as smooth as butter.

 Blu Jaz Café, 11 Bali Lane, Singapore 189848, p.
 6292 3800.
 Open Mon-Thu 12pm-1am, Fri 12pm-2an, Sat 4pm-2am, closed on Sun.